bmxp/shngadmin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.1.

+### --> The installed/used version of node.js is v12.20.0 (check with 'nvm current' command)

+If the actually used version of node does not match the requirements, change it with the 'nvm use <version>' command -> 'nvm use 12'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.